VBOX Video HD2 has the ability to capture up to 80 CAN channels from Racelogic modules and/or from a vehicle CAN bus system.

 Click here for a cable drawing including PIN outs for the RLCAB069L.

-- To connect the HD2 system to a vehicle CAN bus system using a bare wire, a RLCAB015L cable must be used.
+- To connect the HD2 system to a vehicle CAN bus system using a bare wire, an RLCAB015L cable must be used.

 Click here for a cable drawing including PIN outs for the RLCAB015L.

-- To connect the HD2 system to a vehicle CAN bus system by clipping on to the wires, a RLACS182L cable must be used.
+- To connect the HD2 system to a vehicle CAN bus system by clipping onto the wires, an RLACS182L cable must be used.